mi-classroom/mi-web-technologien-beiboot-ss2024-Methusshan25/docs/ADRs/0002 - Choosing a library to split videos and blend images.md

 # Decision Outcome

-To split the images, the FFMPEG-Wrapper JavaCV is used.
-To blend the images, native OpenGL for Java is used.
+To split the images, native FFMPEG was used, because it delivers the best performance in Kotlin.
+To blend the images, native OpenGL for Kotlin is used because it includes a lot of image editing functions.
+This makes expanding the application easy.

 # Pros and Cons of the Options